ruialgomes/ConCreT/README.md

 **Command line options**

---in			\tThe input path to the query file.
+--in      The input path to the query file.
 The default is the example file.

---mode	l 		\tA path to the model directory.
+--model       A path to the model directory.
 The default is the Cressdnaviricota model.

---out			\tA path for the output directory, where an output folder will be created.
+--out       A path for the output directory, where an output folder will be created.
 The default is the output directory.

-'--output-name	 	\tA name for the result file.
+'--output-name       A name for the result file.
 The default is the input file name.

---save			\tTo select if you want to save the blast results files.
+--save       To select if you want to save the blast results files.
 The default is no.

---max-blast-hits	\tMaximum of BLAST hits that 'will be printed in the output.
+--max-blast-hits       Maximum of BLAST hits that 'will be printed in the output.
 The default is 3.

---gpu			\tUse GPU (if available).
+--gpu      Use GPU (if available).
 The default is using CPU.

 **Command line example**